 The knowledge and principles acquired in the Computer Graphics curriculum will be used through direct interaction with a graphics professional mentor.
 The student will be required to work with an assigned graphics professional for 7 hours per week.
-The college faculty and practicum site mentor work closely to ensure the student receives a wide range of graphics creations and publishing experiences.
-Prerequisite: DTGR 2620, DTGR 2750, and DTGR 1600 with a grade of "C" or better.
-Co-Requisite: DTGR 2970.
-Day: Sp.
-Lecture: 0, Lab: 7. ◆
+The college faculty and practicum site

-DTGR 2970 Computer Graphics Seminar
+DTGR 2970 Computer Graphics Seminar 1 cr.